damianberlin001/hadoop-workshop/01-environment/README.md

-# NoSQL Platform on Docker
+# Hadoop Platform on Docker

 ## Provisioning environment
 The environment for this course is completly based on docker containers.